CheckBox in Blazor TreeView Component

 }

 The Blazor TreeView component offers the ability to check all unchecked nodes within the component by utilizing the CheckAllAsync method.
-Additionally, specific nodes can be selected by passing in an array of unchecked nodes.
-The UncheckAllAsync method also exists to uncheck all previously checked nodes within the component, and specific nodes can be deselected by passing in an array of checked nodes.
+Additionally, specific nodes are selected by passing an array of their IDs to this method.
+The UncheckAllAsync method performs the opposite action, unchecking all previously checked nodes, or specific nodes if an array of checked node IDs is passed.

 The example demonstrates the usage of these methods within the context of a button click event.